-The Company is committed to making employment decisions - such as hiring, promotions, compensation, work assignments, training opportunities, and corrective action or discipline - based on merit, qualifications, business needs, and other job-related criteria, without regard to race, color, religion, creed, ethnicity, national origin or ancestry, citizenship or immigration status, sex (including pregnancy), sexual orientation, gender and gender identity or expression (including transgender status for those who are transitioning or have transitioned), marital status, family status, political belief, age, mental or physical disability, genetic information, military and veteran status, criminal conviction unrelated to employment, or any other characteristic applicable law protects ("protected characteristics").
-The Company prohibits discrimination against applicants and employees based on any of these protected characteristics.
-Similarly, discrimination based on the perception that an applicant or employee has a protected characteristic or associates with someone who has or is perceived to have a protected characteristic violates this policy.
+The Company is committed to making employment decisions - such as hiring, promotions, compensation, work assignments, training opportunities, and corrective action or discipline - based on merit, qualifications, business needs, and other job-related criteria, without regard to race, color, religion, creed, ethnicity, national origin or ancestry, citizenship or immigration status, sex (including pregnancy), sexual orientation, gender and gender identity or expression (including transgender status for those who are transitioning or have transitioned), family and marital status, age, mental or physical disability, genetic information, military and veteran status, or any other characteristic applicable law protects ("protected characteristics").
+The Company prohibits discrimination against applicants and employees based on any of these protected characteristic or associates with someone who has or is perceived to have a protected characteristic violates this policy.